HallemLab/Wild_Worm_Codon_Adapter/README.md

 ### User Interface for the Wild Worm Codon Adapter in Optimize Sequences Mode
 ![An example of the User Interface for the Wild Worm Codon Adapter in Optimize Sequences Mode](/Static/WWCA_OptimizeMode.png)

-### User Interface for the Wild WormCodon Adapter App in Analyze Sequences Mode
+### User Interface for the Wild Worm Codon Adapter App in Analyze Sequences Mode
 ![An example of the User Interface for the Wild Worm Codon Adapter in Analyze Sequences Mode](/Static/WWCA_AnalyzeMode.png)

 ## Sources